 approached things, I think there is something to be said for holding our kids to a higher standard.
 I know my kids probably ARE capable of getting all A’s — so how do I make sure they hold themselves to that standard, too?
 Or is that the wrong place to focus?
 My oldest just started first grade, and they have a different grading scale, but basically she got her first report card and it was equivalent to all A’s – I want to reward that, but not sure how, other than to tell her I’m proud.
 Which maybe is enough… she was really happy when I told her that.

 I love these types of questions because they are so real.
-I’ve grappled with these kinds of questions myself.
-In fact, I always think about this a lot as the end of the year approaches and I’ve shared many comments about my own kids and my expectations.
-Here’s what it comes down to.
+And I think about this a lot especially as the end of the year approaches.
+Here are my thoughts.

 The Importance of Good Grades

-There are quite a few things that are more important than good grades: being kind and well-balanced… at least in my book.
-I want my kids to do their best.
-And yes, I want to hold them up to a higher standard.
+I want to hold them up to a higher standard.
 I’m so ok with kids getting B’s if that really is their best.
 But in some cases, as a mother, you know very well that a “B” was not their best work.
-I’m so not ok with kids slacking off just because they think that what they are doing is simply “good enough.”
+I’m so not ok with kids slacking off just because they think that what they are doing is simply “good enough” or “that’s what all my friends are getting.”
 In our family growing up we had a saying that “good is the enemy of BEST.”
 My Dad sometimes related that to grades.
 Just doing good isn’t enough sometimes.
 We should always strive to do our best.

 Elle came home from school the other day and told me she was worried about one of her classes at school.
 Then came this, “Mom, really, a ‘B’ is a decent grade.
 Why do you care that we get ‘A’s’ so much?”
 And my response was, “Wait, Seriously?”
 Because it is like fingernails scraping against a chalkboard when kids tell me that doing “ok” is good enough.
 Now, she knows very well that I’m ok if she gets a “B” if that’s her best.
 But she also knew very well that she was not doing her best in that particular class.